 One little known feature of the Google app is the ability to search for a song.

 This can be done the classic way popularized by apps like Shazam, when you let it hear the song that is currently playing.
-Of course, this is not always possible since you may have heard the song while out and about.
+Of course, this is not always possible since you may have heard the song while out and about (or perhaps in a dream).

 The Google app takes things a level deeper by allowing you to hum, whistle, or even sing the melody into your phone, and it will pull up the song.